fastrgv/hbox/README.md

 BoG, a recent average #boxes on goals, is tracked and halfway is declared when BoG > 2/3 #boxes, OR when pri#6 is less than 10 out of a possible 60.

 At thirdway, the 5th heuristic is now dropped.
 At halfway, the heuristics 2, 3 & 4 become counter-productive too, and are also dropped.

+Conceptually, halfway is a point beyond which increases in blocked doors and corrals must be allowed as we approach a solution.
+In other words, beyond halfway some heuristics become counterproductive.

 ------------------------------------------------------------------------------